-Through the GETS Service Integration Initiative (SII), GTA is working with state agencies to improve the current delivery model for technology services.
-On March 16, 2015, we selected a Multisourcing Service Integrator to coordinate the integration of technology services by multiple service providers.
-The selection of a service integrator is one component of the SII, which also includes the re-procurement of managed network services.
-GTA is currently conducting competitive procurements for wide-area network, local-area network, voice network, conferencing, and cabling and wiring services.
+Through the GETS Services Integration Initiative (SII), GTA is working with state agencies to improve the delivery of technology services.
+The SII led to the selection of a Multisourcing Service Integrator that is responsible for coordinating technology services from multiple service providers.
+The SII also involves the re-procurement of managed network services, and GTA is currently conducting a competitive procurement for conferencing and cabling/wiring services.

 GTA’s Sourcing Management Organization is responsible for service provider oversight and management while our Sourcing Governance Organization is responsible for governance.